 Enter the pressure you calculated or measured in the space labeled “Design Pressure”on the Design Data Form.

 Possible bad news: If you have less than 25 PSI you just don’t have enough pressure for a standard automatic irrigation system to work well (the automatic valves need a higher pressure to work).
-You will need to use a manual control system or add a pump.
-But before you give up, see my article about automation of a rain barrel irrigation system for some other possible options using automatic valves made for heating systems.
+You will need to use a manual control system, add a pump, or use a special type of valve used to heating systems.
+See my article about automation of a rain barrel irrigation system for more information on these options.

 Initial Design Flow:

 If you don’t have a storage tank the Initial Design Flow will be the same as the Maximum GPM you measured using the “Bucket Method”.
 Pretty simple!
 If you Do have a storage tank the Initial Design Flow will be the lower of your “Maximum GPM” or your “Tank Inflow GPM”.
 If your Maximum GPM was measured at 20 GPM, and your Tank Inflow GPM was 18 GPM, your Initial Design Flow will be 18 GPM because it is lower than 20 GPM.
 Use the lower number!
 Still pretty simple!

 Enter the “Initial Design Flow” on your Design Data Form.